virtual-labs/engineers-forum/ph4/services/development-process.md

 └── README.md
 </pre>

-Developers should verify the repository structure and consult the CPE team for backend requirements.
+**Note**: This structure may vary slightly depending on the specific requirements of the experiment.
+Any additional files should be documented and approved.

 #### ***Step 3: Leveraging Development Workflow Tools***

-The CPE Team has developed tools to streamline the experiment development process.
-These tools enable seamless integration of the development workflow, including local and GitHub Pages testing:
+The CPE Team has created tools to streamline the experiment development process, ensuring smooth integration of development workflows with local and GitHub Pages testing:

-1. **[VS Code Extension](https://github.com/virtual-labs/tool-vscode-plugin):** A Visual Studio Code extension designed to simplify and enhance the local development workflow.
+1. **[VS Code Extension](https://vlead.vlabs.ac.in/development/#authoring-environment):** A Visual Studio Code extension that simplifies and enhances the local development workflow for creating experiments.
-2. **[Web VS Code Extension](https://github.com/virtual-labs/tool-web-ext-vscode):** A web-based extension for Visual Studio Code, offering support for online development workflows.
+2. **[Web VS Code Extension](https://github.com/virtual-labs/tool-web-ext-vscode/blob/main/README.md):** A web-based Visual Studio Code extension that supports online experiment development workflows.

 #### ***Step 4: Initiating the Development Process***